rmartin1985/README-generator/SAMPLE_README.md

-# README creator
+# Sample README

   [badge](https://img.shields.io/badge/License-MIT-blue?style=flat-square)

   ## Description
-  Make a readme file using the command line
+  This is the sample README for the project

   ## Table of Contents
   1. [Installation](##installation)